Cold molecules in HI 21cm absorbers across redshifts 0.1-4

-Absorption line studies broadly fall in two categories.
-In case, the absorbing gas ($z_{abs}$) is located in the same radio source ($z_{em}$), i.e., an active galactic nuclei (AGN), the absorber is called an {\it associated} absorber ($z_{abs}$ $\sim$ $z_{em}$).
-In this category, the absorbing gas may originate from circumnuclear disk or represent outflowing or infalling material.
-In the second category, the absorbing gas is unrelated to the background AGN and arises from an {\it intervening} galaxy ($z_{abs}$ $<$ $z_{em}$).
-Through high spatial resolution observations, the number of associated molecular absorption line detections in the local Universe is steadily increasing \citep[e.g.][]{Tremblay2016, Rose2019Hydra, Rose2019all, Rose2020}.
-These provide extremely useful information, on gas distribution and kinematics, for example, disentangling inflow from outflow.
-Two absorbers are also detected at intermediate redshift: Abell 2390 ($z$=0.230) and RXCJ0439.0+0520 \citep[$z$=0.208; ][]{Rose2019all}.
-Both of these are associated with brightest galaxies of the corresponding galaxy cluster.
+Absorption-line studies broadly fall in two categories.
+In cases where the absorbing gas ($z_{abs}$) is located in the same radio source ($z_{em}$), i.e., an active galactic nucleus (AGN), the absorber is called an {associated} absorber ($z_{abs}$ $\sim$ $z_{em}$).
+According to the adopted definition, the relative difference between $z_{em}$ and $z_{abs}$ may only be lower than 3000 \kms \citep[e.g.,][]{Wolfe1986, Ellison2002, Gupta2021}.
+In this category, the absorbing gas may originate from the circumnuclear disk or may represent outflowing or infalling material.
+In the second category, the absorbing gas is unrelated to the background AGN and arises from an {``intervening''} galaxy ($z_{abs}$ $<$ $z_{em}$).
+Through high-spatial-resolution observations, the number of associated molecular absorption line detections in the local Universe is steadily increasing \citep[e.g.][]{Tremblay2016, Rose2019Hydra, Rose2019all, Rose2020}.
+These provide extremely useful information about the gas distribution and kinematics, which can be used, for example, to distinguish inflows from outflows.
+Two absorbers are also detected at high redshift: Abell 2390 ($z$=0.230) and RXCJ0439.0+0520 \citep[$z$=0.208; ][]{Rose2019all}; both are associated with the brightest galaxies of the corresponding galaxy cluster.

 Molecular absorptions at higher redshifts are extremely rare.
-Up to now, only 10 molecular absorption systems in the mm domain are known at $z$$\gtrsim$0.1.
-Among these, five are intervening molecular absorptions: three are associated with lensing galaxies amplifying the background quasars PKS1830-211 and B0218+357 \citep[e.g.][]{Combes2008}, and PMN0134-0931 \citep{Wiklind2018}; the fourth is PKS1413+135 and the last is our recent CO/CN absorption detection in the front of quasar Q0248+430 quasar \citep[$z_{em}$=1.31;][]{Combes2019}.
-The quasar sight line in the last case is probing the gas associated with the tidal tail emanating from a merging galaxy pair, G0248+430 ($z$ = 0.05194), at an impact parameter of $\sim$15\,kpc.
-The \hi\ and OH absorptions at cm wavelengths were already detected revealing the presence of cold atomic and molecular gas towards the sight line \citep{Gupta2018oh}, leading to the above-mentioned CO/CN detection with the the NOrthern Extended Millimeter Array (NOEMA).
+Up to now, only ten molecular absorption systems have been discovered in the mm domain at $z$$\gtrsim$0.1.
+Among these, five are intervening molecular absorptions: three are associated with lensing galaxies amplifying the background quasars PKS1830-211, B0218+357 \citep[e.g.][]{Combes2008}, and PMN0134-0931 \citep{Wiklind2018}; the fourth is PKS1413+135 and the last is our recent CO/CN absorption detection in front of the quasar Q0248+430 \citep[$z_{em}$=1.31;][]{Combes2019}.
+The quasar sight line in the latter case is probing the gas associated with the tidal tail emanating from a merging galaxy pair, G0248+430 ($z$ = 0.05194), at an impact parameter of $\sim$15\,kpc.
+The \hi\ and OH absorptions at centimeter wavelengths have already been detected, revealing the presence of cold atomic and molecular gas toward the sight line \citep{Gupta2018oh}, leading to the above-mentioned CO/CN detection with the the NOrthern Extended Millimeter Array (NOEMA).